Kyon147/laravel-shopify/README.md

 ----

-This is a maintined version of the wonderful but now depricated https://github.com/gnikyt/laravel-shopify/
+This is a maintined version of the wonderful but now depricated https://github.com/gnikyt/laravel-shopify/.
+To keep things clean, this has been detached from the original.

 ----